AbdulbasetRS/CM-ClinicManage/README.md

 3. Install dependencies with composer
 4. Copy `.env.example` to `.env`
 5. Generate application key
-6. Set up database credentials in `.env` and run migrations
+6. Ensure the SQLite database file exists and is properly configured in `.env`
+7. Run migrations
-7. Start the server
+8. Start the server

 ### Commands